midmihua/design-patterns-js/README.md

 The Mediator pattern provides central authority over a group of objects by encapsulating how these objects interact.
 This model is useful for scenarios where there is a need to manage complex conditions in which every object is aware of any state change in any other object in the group.

 The Mediator patterns are useful in the development of complex forms.
 Take for example a page in which you enter options to make a flight reservation.
 A simple Mediator rule would be: you must enter a valid departure date, a valid return date, the return date must be after the departure date, a valid departure airport, a valid arrival airport, a valid number of travelers, and only then the Search button can be activated.

+> #### 5.
+Observer

+Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

+The Observer pattern offers a subscription model in which objects subscribe to an event and get notified when the event occurs.
+This pattern is the cornerstone of event driven programming, including JavaScript.
+The Observer pattern facilitates good object-oriented design and promotes loose coupling.

+When building web apps you end up writing many event handlers.
+Event handlers are functions that will be notified when a certain event fires.
+These notifications optionally receive an event argument with details about the event (for example the x and y position of the mouse at a click event).

+The event and event-handler paradigm in JavaScript is the manifestation of the Observer design pattern.
+Another name for the Observer pattern is Pub/Sub, short for Publication/Subscription.